nayan2eng/HealthCareSystem/README.md

 please include the following information when filing a bug:

 * The version of  you're using
-* The operating system used to run Volatility
+* The operating system used to run the portal
-* The version of Python used to run Volatility
+* The version of Python used to run the portal
 * The suspected operating system of the memory sample
-* The complete command line you used to run Volatility
+* The complete command line you used to run the portal

-For community support, please join us on slack:
+For community support, please join us on facebook.

 http://localhost:2303/Home.aspx